 Rule #6: Do your research

-Look carefully into all the information you can get access to, about the places to visit in Afghanistan, the areas where foreigners are more at risk, the provinces still under Taliban control and those where now ISIS are active.
+Look carefully into all the information you can get access to, about the places to visit in Afghanistan, the areas where foreigners are more at risk, the provinces still under Taliban control and those where now ISIS is active.
 Check the Afghanistan travel advice your embassy has issued, the guidance and the security recommendations they published on their website.
-As mentioned above, you better rely on a local because he knows where to take you, but you also need to make sure that local is really trustworthy!
-On government sites you might also find trusted tour companies.
+As mentioned above, you better rely on a local because he knows where to take you, but you also need to make sure that the local is really trustworthy!
+On government sites, you might also find trusted tour companies.

 Afghanistan is a unique and fascinating country steeped in history and traditions.
-For obvious reasons it’s not on the radar of mass tourism, but this doesn’t make it any less worth visiting than the most popular destinations.
-Being mostly isolated and counting little foreigners, if not for military, volunteering or working reasons, it goes without saying that wherever you go in Afghanistan, you are bound to experience the most untouched and traditional way of living that now is rare in most countries with a bit of tourism.
+For obvious reasons, it’s not on the radar of mass tourism, but this doesn’t make it any less worth visiting than the most popular destinations.
+Being mostly isolated and counting little foreigners, if not for the military, volunteering or working reasons, it goes without saying that wherever you go in Afghanistan, you are bound to experience the most untouched and traditional way of living that now is rare in most countries with a bit of tourism.
 If you are careful about safety measures and travel with a trusted tour company, there are high chances this will be one of the most memorable trips you’ll ever take.

 If you liked this post, you might enjoy also –>>